MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Case Studies

-To understand the impact of data augmentation to the solution quality of our DRW algorithm, we examine several cases as illustrated in Figure \ref{fig_noise}.
-First, we observe that, compared to directly using the original reference solutions for neural network training, simply introducing Gaussian noise to the reference solutions can significantly improve the solution accuracy of our DRW algorithm.
-Note that these augmented reference solutions come from from a small set of original reference solutions generated from a coarse grid.
-This ``coarse-to-fine'' approach can therefore enhance the solution accuracy of our DRW algorithm without requiring a large amount of high-accuracy, fine-mesh training data.
-Furthermore, when augmented reference solutions are used for training, only 100 additional epochs are needed to retrain the neural networks that are already trained using the original reference solutions .
-Second, we notice that that there is almost no difference in final pressure head solution profile when Gaussian noises of different magnitudes are directly added to the original reference solutions without augmenting them together.
-Third, increasing the size of training data (from 1,640 to 17,104) via data augmentation of original reference solutions is an effective way to improve the solution accuracy of our DRW algorithm, as the pressure head profile matches very well with the ground truth solution.
+As previously discussed, we perform data augmentation on the reference solutions to increase dataset size and enhance generalization performance.
+Specifically, after we obtain a set of $\psi$ solutions using the finite difference method developed by \citet{celia1990general}, we make multiple copies of it and append each copy to the $\mu$ solutions obtained by the fixed-point iteration scheme of Equation \eqref{eqn_lscheme2} under different static $\tau$ and $S$ values.
+We then add zero-mean Gaussian noises with standard deviation varying from $0.1$ to $0.5$ to these augmented reference solutions.
+Overall, this leads to a total of $17,097$ reference solutions for neural network training and validation.
+Note that, as previously discussed, the original and augmented reference solutions are generated using a coarse grid ($\Delta z = 1$ cm).
+Thus, they can be obtained relatively efficiently.
+On the other hand, in the solution step, we will use a more refined grid containing $101$ mesh points ($\Delta z = 0.4$ cm).
+This ``coarse-to-fine'' approach can therefore enhance the solution accuracy of our MP-FVM algorithm without requiring a large amount of high-accuracy, fine-mesh training data.
+Furthermore, when augmented reference solutions are used for training, only $100$ additional epochs are needed to retrain neural networks that have already been trained using the original reference solutions.
+Second, we notice that there is only a slight difference in the final pressure head solution profile when Gaussian noises of different magnitudes are directly added to the original reference solutions without augmenting them together.
+Third, increasing training data size (from $1,640$ to $17,097$) via data augmentation of original reference solutions is an effective way to improve solution accuracy of our MP-FVM algorithm, as the pressure head profile matches very well with the ground truth solution.